Tagglink/MFGLogParser/README.md

 # Usage

-Build and run using your preferred .NET implementation.
+Build and run using your preferred .NET implementation.<br>
 When built, use like so:
 `log_parser.exe logs/LogFile.xml [LogFile.csv]`